soxueren/atsd/rule-engine/functions-property.md

 ## Overview

-Property functions provide a set of convenient methods to lookup, retrieve, and compare property command fields.
+Property functions provide a set of convenience methods to retrieve and compare property keys and tags.

 Refer to [property search](../property-search-syntax.md) syntax.